shawntabrizi/substrate-collectables-workshop/steps/46/README.md

 # Set Price Extrinsic

-Now that we our Pallet set up to handle balances, let's actually use them.
+Now that we have our Pallet set up to handle balances, let's actually use them.

 In this step, we will create an extrinsic which allows the owner of a kitty to set a price for the kitty.